hindutva/hindutva.github.io/content/main/polity/sick-india/orgs/rss/bunch_of_thoughts_golwalkar/03_Part_Two_The_Nation_and_Its_Problems/02_X_CHILDREN_OF_THE_MOTHERLAND.md

 The Brihaspati Agama says:

-fgeky;a lekjH; ;kofnanqljksojeÃ Rka nsofufeZra ns'ka fganqLFkkua izPk{;rsAA
+हिमालयं समारभ्य यावदिन्दुसरोवरम् । तं देवनिर्मितं देशं हिन्दुस्थानं प्रचक्ष्यते ।।

 (The land created by the gods and stretching from Himalayas to the Indu (i.e.Southern) ocean is called Hindusthan.)

 The word 'Hindu' has been especially associated with us during the crucial period of the last thousand years of our history.
 Right from the days of Prithviraj, all our great nation- builders, statesmen, poets and historians have taken the name 'Hindu' to denote our people and our dharma.
 The dream of all our valiant freedom fighters like Guru Govind, Vidyaranya and Shivaji had been to establish Hindu Swaraj.
 The name 'Hindu' carries with it the fragrant memories of all those great lives, their deeds and their aspirations.
 It has thus become a word that at once reflects the unity, the sublimity and the speciality of our people.

 There are some who have the habit of dubbing us as narrow and parochial in our outlook because of our insistence on the word 'Hindu'.
 Pandit Nehru too levelled the same charge when I met him once.
 He said, "Why are you always harping upon 'Hindu' 'Hindu'?
 By this, you are only shutting up yourself within your four walls, not allowing the fresh breeze form the outside world to come in.
 There should be no walls separating us from the wide world outside.
 We should pull down all such out-dated barriers."
 Pandit Nehru was a big man and he spoke with great emotion.
 I calmly replied, " I totally agree with you that we should allow fresh breeze to come in form all ideologies prevalent in several countries, sift them and assimilate whatever is beneficial to us.
 But to do that, is it necessary that we should demolish the walls of our house and bring down the roofs upon our heads?
 On the contrary, would it not be wise to keep our house intact and just open the windows and doors to let in the outside breeze?
 I feel that broadmindedness, if stretched beyond the practical limit, would only end up in finishing our national entity.
 And I must say it is our so-called narrow national outlook which will ultimately help raising up our nation even while absorbing what is desirable form the outside world."
-To this, Pandit Nehru remarked, " Well, I concede that such conviction is needed to put in determined efforts for any cause."
+To this, Pandit Nehru remarked, " Well, I concede that such conviction is needed to put in determined efforts for any cause." +++(5)+++

-Sign of Evolution
+## Sign of Evolution

 Let us now take a look at our Hindu life.
 When people, especially outsiders, see the multitude of our faiths, sects, castes, languages, customs and habits, they are confounded, and they exclaim, "With all these heterogeneous elements and discordant notes, how can you call this a single society at all?
 Where is the single way of life you call 'Hindu'?"